Marionia levis: Taxonomy

 Marionia levis was first described in 1904 by the marine biologist, Sir C Eliot, from Zanzibar in East Africa.
 Then in 1997, C. Avila et al published the first description of a new species of nudibranch from the Red Sea which they named Marioniopsis fulvicola.
 This was almost identical in appearance to Eliot's species but there were differences in its internal anatomy, in particular in the structure of the radula and the number of gizzard plates (150 v.
 30).
 It seems likely that Eliot, who was working from preserved material and dealing with a large number of different nudibranchs, may have dissected a specimen from a different species.
 His original colour illustration is now accepted as representing the species but his anatomical information is considered problematic, and M. fulvicola is considered a synonym.

 Description

-Marionia levis is a long, slender nudibranch.
-It has about nine pairs of gills, the odd-numbered pairs standing out horizontally from the sides of the body and the even-numbered pairs standing vertically.
-The body colour is some shade of green or brown, with darker brown transverse lines, and sometimes white lines or spots.
+Marionia levis is a slender nudibranch, characterized by approximately nine pairs of gills.
+The odd-numbered pairs extend horizontally from the sides of the body, while the even-numbered pairs stand vertically.
+Its body typically exhibits hues ranging from green to brown, adorned with dark brown transverse lines, occasionally complemented by white lines or spots.
 The stalks of the rhinophores and of the gills bear dark brown spots.
 The edge of the mantle is rimmed with a low ridge, and this is usually white.